arghyanator/services_status/README.md

 # services_status_dashboard
-Monitor Status of AWS resource and present on a dashboard **Python Flask app running on AWS micro instance**
+Monitor Status of AWS resource and present on a dashboard<br>
+**Python Flask app running on AWS micro instance**
 ## Flask App Logrotate
 Software or python script is installed under /flask-app